Real talk about Real issues and ideas surrounding Real Estate. Fresh, frank and fun to read.

 It's a dramatic love/hate relationship.

+After much deliberation and research my husband and I decided on this project as it would seem that our relationship thus far has been consistently changing.
+Over our years together we have lived in 6 different communities in the Valley.
 5 years ago we bought our first home together and since have renovated, landscaped and built on to that home!
 While I really do appreciate all the changes (once they are done), it has not been without a great deal of effort, planning and occasional headaches.
 I certainly have gotten a firm grasp on the foresight and issues surrounding making a house into a forever home.
 The truth is that more often than not, there is something that new buyers will want to change to make their new home really theirs.
 It may be painting, changing flooring, landscaping, increasing energy efficiency or bigger projects like changing layout or construction.
 In essentially all of these cases I can help as I have lived through them all!

 If you are thinking about making a move I can help!
 Whether it be consulting on projects that will increase the resale value of your current home, or finding you a home for the future.
 Being a great REALTOR® is much more than just buying & selling.